Starting with Python

 To pre-process and analyze the data we will need some specific packages.
 It is easy to install and manage packages using conda.

-and a list of packages.
-Here we will install pandas (a package to handle dataframes), numpy (library to manage arrays), matplotlib and seaborn (two libraries to plot data), spyder-kernels (to allow interaction with the Spyder GUI that we will cover later on).
+We will use the command conda install … and a list of packages.
+Here we will install pandas (a package to handle dataframes), numpy (library to manage arrays), matplotlib and seaborn (two libraries to plot data).

 To do so: